What is Pea Protein?

 - Pea protein can also help with weight loss since it’s easily digestible and helps you feel full longer.

 - Pea protein is more sustainable than animal-derived proteins.
-Processing plant-based proteins in general uses less energy resources, thereby leaving a much smaller carbon footprint.
+Processing plant-based proteins, in general, use fewer energy resources, thereby leaving a much smaller carbon footprint.
 Peas specifically use less water and land to produce (about 20% less!)

 How to Pick a Pea Protein Powder